obrana-boranija/hexavera-blog/localized/en/blog/if-you-cant-predict-absenteeism-youre-not-managing-cost.md

 ## Assertive Executive CTA

+**Request an absence forecasting briefing.
+Map your historical absence against labor cost variance and production disruptions.
+Quantify what reactive overtime costs when absences are unforecasted versus what proactive planning costs when absences are predictable.
+The financial case will clarify urgency.**

+> **Analyze Your Absence Data**
+>
-**Analyze your absence data for the last 12 months.
+> Examine your absence data for the last 12 months.
 Calculate absence rate by department, day-of-week, and season.
 The clustering you observe—that is your predictable variance.
 Absence is not random.
-Organizations treat it as random because they lack visibility into the pattern.**
+Organizations treat it as random because they lack visibility into the pattern.
+>
+> **Request Absence Forecasting Analysis**
+>

-**Request an absence forecasting briefing.
-Map your historical absence against labor cost variance and production disruptions.
+> Map your historical absence against labor cost variance and production disruptions.
 Quantify what reactive overtime costs when absences are unforecasted versus what proactive planning costs when absences are predictable.
-The financial case will clarify urgency.**
+The financial case will clarify urgency.

 ---